 Do you think the Thunder’s leader wanted to address that and indirectly bury his teammates on a national stage?
 Westbrook has requested for people not to refer to the rest of the Thunder as a “supporting cast,” but rather his teammates.
 This was another extension of that request.

 Whether it will have the effect that Westbrook wants still remains to be seen.
 One thing is for sure, the teammates love playing with their MVP.
 Sunday may have been another example of that love.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!